anthonyhombiat/OF4OSM/README.md

 ## Download

-Download the Java archive from the GitHub repository: [of4osm.jar]
+Download all-in-one Java archive with its dependencies: [of4osm.jar]

 ## Usage

-How to use it:
+How to use the .jar file:

 1. Find the bbox of your study area.
 The [boundingbox.klokantech.com] Web site can help here.
 The bbox must be of the form `bbox1 bbox2 bbox3 bbox4`.
-For example, the bbox enclosing Grenoble is: `5.677606 45.15414 5.753118 45.214077`
+For example, the bbox enclosing the city of Grenoble is: `5.677606 45.15414 5.753118 45.214077`

-2. Launch the OF4OSM jar giving the bbox from a terminal:
+2. Run the of4osm.jar file with the bbox as first argument:
 `java -jar of4osm.jar "bbox1 bbox2 bbox3 bbox4"`
 For example, for Grenoble:
 `java -jar of4osm.jar "5.677606 45.15414 5.753118 45.214077"`

-3. Open the output ontology in your current directory with your favorite ontology editor ([Protégé] can help here).
+3. Open the output ontology (.owl file) that has been  dumped to your current directory (the ontology editor [Protégé] can help here).

 ## Modules

-OF4OSM is a multi-modules project composed of the following submodules:
+OF4OSM is a multi-module project composed of the following submodules:

 * **CORE**: Model and default implementation of the OF4OSM project
 [of4osm-core]

-* **DISTRIB**: The distribution module for building a single-jar of the whole OF4OSM project
-[of4osm-distrib]

 * **IMPL**: Default implementation of the of4osm-core module
 [of4osm-impl]

+* **WS**: Tools for querying OpenStreetMap oriented Web Services
+[of4osm-ws]

 * **TOOLS**: Tools for manipulating the OSM folksonomy and OF4OSM ontology
 [of4osm-tools]

-* **WS**: Tools for querying OpenStreetMap oriented Web Services
-[of4osm-ws]
+* **DISTRIB**: The distribution module for building a single-jar of the whole OF4OSM project
+[of4osm-distrib]

 [OpenStreetMap]:https://www.openstreetmap.org/
 [of4osm-parent]:https://github.com/anthonyhombiat/OF4OSM